fanout/pygripcontrol/README.md

 Sample Usage
 ------------

 Examples for how to publish HTTP response and HTTP stream messages to GRIP proxy endpoints via the GripPubControl class.
+Note that the GripPubControl class also supports publishing to ZMQ PUSH and XPUB sockets.

 ```python
 from base64 import b64decode